-- Low income comprehensive tax rebate. - Property tax rebate for low income persons 65 or older, - Additional low income property tax rebate for Los Alamos or Santa Fe County residents, - · New Mexico child day care credit, - Refundable medical care credit for persons 65 or older, or
+- · Low income comprehensive tax rebate,

+- Property tax rebate for low income persons 65 or older,

+- Additional low income property tax rebate for Los Alamos or Santa Fe County residents,

+- · New Mexico child day care credit,

+- Refundable medical care credit for persons 65 or older,

+- Special needs adopted child tax credit,

+or

-Attachments Required To Claim PIT-RC Rebates And Credits To claim these PIT-RC credits Attach PIT-RC and Additional low income property tax rebate for Los Alamos or Santa Fe County residents If the address on your PIT-1 return is not a Los Alamos or Santa Fe County address, attach a copy of your property tax statement for the Los Alamos or Santa Fe County property.
+Attachments Required To Claim PIT-RC Rebates And Credits To claim these PIT-RC credits Attach PIT-RC and Additional low income property tax rebate for Los Alamos or Santa Fe County residents If the address on your PIT-1 return is not a Los Alamos or Santa Fe County address, attach a copy of your property tax statement for the Alamos or Santa Fe County property.
 New Mexico child day care credit Child Day Care Credit Worksheet and a copy of PIT-CG, New Mexico Caregiver's Statement from each caregiver.
-Special needs child adoption credit - during the first year of claiming the credit for each child, Certification from the Children Youth and Families Department or a licensed child placement agency that the adopted individual meets the definition of a "difficult-to-place-child" as defined in the Adoption Act (Subsection B of Section 32A-5-44 NMSA 1978).
-The classification is based on physical or mental impairment or emotional disturbance that is at least moderately disabling.
-The individual may be over 18 years of age.
+Special needs child adoption credit - durng the first year of claiming the credit for each child, Certification from the Children Youth and Families Department of licensed child placement agency that the adopted individual medefinition of a "difficult-to-place-child" as defined in the Adoption section B of Section 32A-5-44 NMSA 1978).
+The classification is on physical or mental impairment or emotional disturbance that moderately disabling.
+The individual may be over 18 years of age Refundable Nurse's Credit PIT-NC, 2022 Nurse's Credit Statement.
+This form must be completed by both the taxpayer and the taxpayers employer (accredited hospital).